 This punishment was coming onto Egypt, just as one day we will all face God’s final judgement.
 Yet God provided a way of escape for people who listened to God.

-God's people were to take a male lamb, a perfect one, kill it and wipe the blood on the doorposts of each house.
+God's people were to take a male lamb, an innocent one, kill it and wipe the blood on the doorposts of each house.
 Then they were to roast and eat the flesh of the animal.

 The blood of the lamb that covers God's people

 The Passover is God’s way of dealing with our problem of sin.
-It also points to a future, permanent solution through the Messiah (the Anointed One), as promised by God Himself.
+It also points to a future, a permanent solution through the Lamb (the Anointed One), as promised by God Himself.
 It also shows us difficult circumstances do not stop God from carrying out His plan for our lives.
 He always provides what is needed for us to get close to Him.

-3. How would you respond to God?
+3. What has the story of the Passover shown you about God’s salvation?
+How would you respond to God?